The Excommunication of Robert the Pious: Interpretation

 The painting depicts the moment after the excommunication of Robert II by Pope Gregory V for refusing to repudiate his second wife, Berthe.
 Robert was both her second cousin and godfather to her son.

 As the representatives of the papacy leave the throne room, Robert and Bertha stare into space, in the grip of their dilemma.
 The royal scepter lies on the ground, and the candle which has been blown out and placed on the ground, as provided for in the ritual of excommunication, is still smoking.
 The austere decor of the room offers little to distract the viewer from the faces of the two protagonists as they stare with foreboding at the smoking candle before them.
 They are completely alone, the entire court having abandoned them.
 Their expressions give an indication of the terrifying scene they have just witnessed.
 Jules Claretie described it as exactly like a theatrical scene, and the work as not so much a painting as a moment before the curtain falls.

-Selected exhibitions

-The painting has been exhibited internationally many times, including notably: